-This week, I couldn’t be more excited to share with you some information about the DiSC® Assessment and how it can help you build a successful project team.
-I am a DiSC facilitator and have helped many teams analyze their behavior styles.
+This week, Kupe and I couldn’t be more excited to share with you some information about the DiSC® Assessment and how it can help you build a successful project team.
+Kupe is a DiSC facilitator and has helped many teams analyze their behavior styles.
 The DiSC Assessment is a behavioral assessment and helps individuals understand their behavioral style and that of others.
 This insight leads to better understanding and appreciate the differences of others.

 It’s all about collaboration and building a team with complimentary personality traits can greatly influence your ability to succeed.
 I hope you find this as interesting as I do!

 Episode 11 | May 10, 2016 Business Analysis Podcast Transcript